scipy/scipy.org/www/install.rst

     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-The versions in Ubuntu 12.10 and Debian 7.0 meet the current SciPy stack specification.
+The versions in Ubuntu 12.10 or newer and Debian 7.0 or newer meet the current SciPy stack specification.
 Users might also want to add the `NeuroDebian repository
 <http://neuro.debian.net/>`_ for extra SciPy packages.

 Fedora